MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

 ### Unix Networking and Name Resolution

-1. In regards to **/etc/resolv.conf**, what keyword deteremines the domain(s) to be queried if the hostname is not fully qualified?
+1. In regards to **/etc/resolv.conf**, what keyword deteremines the domain(s) to be queried if the hostname is not fully qualified? **search**

     For assistance in completing this challenge refer to pages 500-502 in the UNIX and Linux System Administration Handbook 5th Edition.

-2. For assistance in completing this challenge refer to pages 500-502 in the UNIX and Linux System Administration Handbook 5th Edition.
+2. For assistance in completing this challenge refer to pages 500-502 in the UNIX and Linux System Administration Handbook 5th Edition. **files**

     In regards to /etc/nsswitch.conf, what keyword refers to querying the /etc/hosts file for name resolution?